fasihwhoo/task-sync-app/README.md

-# Todoist-MongoDB Sync
+# Todoist MongoDB Sync

-A Node.js application that synchronizes tasks between Todoist and MongoDB, providing a reliable backup and API interface for your Todoist tasks.
+A Node.js application that imports and syncs tasks from Todoist to MongoDB.
+This is a one-way sync system that keeps your MongoDB database up-to-date with your Todoist tasks.

 ## Features

--   Syncs both active and completed tasks from Todoist
+-   One-way sync from Todoist to MongoDB
--   Stores task history in MongoDB
--   RESTful API endpoints for task management
--   Automatic task synchronization
--   Detailed logging system
--   Real-time task updates
--   Separate endpoints for active and completed tasks
+-   Handles both active and completed tasks

-## Tech Stack

--   Node.js
--   Express.js
--   MongoDB with Mongoose
--   Todoist REST API v2
--   Axios for HTTP requests
+-   Preserves all task metadata (priority, labels, due dates, etc.)
--   Nodemon for development
+-   Bulk operations for efficient database updates
+-   Preview changes before applying them
+-   Detailed logging and error handling

 ## Prerequisites

--   Node.js (v12 or higher)
+-   Node.js (v14 or higher)
--   MongoDB (v4.0 or higher)
+-   MongoDB (v4.4 or higher)
 -   Todoist API Token

 ## Installation